multisonic/100-days-of-code/log.md

 # 100 Days Of Code - Log - Mike Zaleski
 ## Round 1

+### Day 2: May 30, 2020

+**Today's Progress**: JavaScript Refresher on CodeAcademy

+**Thoughts:** I spent this morning going through the first 20% or so of the JavaScript course on CodeAcademy.
+I'm mostly interested in highlighting what I don't know, and helping to bring old knowledge back up to the surface.
+I'm not going to dwell too much on this course (I'm hopefully going to put in some additional time on my app today too) but I think it's a good return to basics.

 ### Day 1: May 29, 2020

 **Today's Progress**: Started Family Video website in React